Skip to content

 3. Mandatory slice discipline

-Work is organized into phases (a coherent milestone, like "ship the landing page" or "add the CLI") composed of numbered slices (a single atomic change — one feature, one fix, one refactor).
+Work is organized into phases (a coherent milestone) composed of numbered slices (a single atomic change).
 The build loop enforces a strict protocol for every slice: implement → test → review → fix findings → commit → checkpoint.
 No skipping steps.

-A Python-based Stop hook (slice-gate.py) makes this enforceable.
-When the agent tries to stop, the hook checks whether the current phase is marked complete or blocked.
-If not, it blocks the stop and tells the agent what it missed.
-The agent literally cannot quit early.
+A Python-based Stop hook (slice-gate.py) made this enforceable.
+When the agent tried to stop, the hook checked whether the current phase was marked complete or blocked.
+If not, it blocked the stop and told the agent what it missed.
+The agent could not quit early.

-And the gate itself is ~40 lines of Python:
+The gate itself was ~40 lines of Python:

 # .github/hooks/scripts/slice-gate.py (core logic)